google/filament/README.md

 ```

 Most samples accept an IBL that must be generated using the `cmgen` tool (`./tools/filamesh/cmgen`
 in your build directory).
-These sample apps expect a path to a directory containing the RGBM files
+These sample apps expect a path to a directory containing the '.rgb32f'
-for the IBL.
-To generate an IBL simply use this command:
+files for the IBL (which are PNGs containing `R11F_G11F_B10F` data).
+To generate an IBL simply use
+this command:

 ```
 cmgen -x ./ibls/ my_ibl.exr